chevereto/v3-docs/get-started/post-install.md

 ## Background jobs (V3.18+)

-Background tasks needs to be executed by running a [cron](../setup/system/requirements.md#cron).
+Background jobs refers to a command-line action that needs to be carried frequently to fullfil the application background tasks, it needs to be configured by running a [cron](../setup/system/requirements.md#cron).

+You need to configure this every time you provide Chevereto to a new server, it also applies if you migrate servers.

 ::: danger
 Don't forget to provide the cron executing to fullfil the application background jobs.
 If this is not configured Chevereto won't remove expired images, check for updates, process external storage deletes and run maintenance tasks.